All Episodes

 If it was just invisibility or somebody winking out, you could think they're going to another dimension.

-This is something our neuroscientists are just beginning to understand about how parts of the brain work in terms of how we organize the perception of an external objective reality, the temporal lobe and so on.
+And this is something our neuroscientists are just beginning to understand about how parts of the brain work in terms of how we organize the perception, the perception of an external objective reality, the temporal lobe and so on.

 We see in a certain spectrum.